anthology-inc/at23-power-automate-workshop/README.md

 notifies a user via Microsoft Teams, prompts for their approval or disapproval, and then updates Anthology Student accordingly.

 ### What you will need
 In order to participate in this workshop participants will need an Azure tenet  with Power Automate and Microsoft Teams.
-Participants will also need software (eitehr command line or other) capable of sending HTTP POST request to URLs.
+Participants will also need software (either command line or other) capable of sending HTTP POST request to URLs.
 We will be using [Postman](https://www.postman.com/downloads/) thoughout this guide.

 ---